 When you were a kid, your parents most probably had to buy you new clothes every 6 months to a year.
 You just grew so fast that they just did not fit anymore.
 That can be compared to the leopard gecko shedding process.

 They have to get rid of the old skin, because it just doesn´t fit anymore.

 Why is that so?
 How often do leopard geckos shed?
-What can you do to help you leopard gecko to shed?
+What can you do to help your leopard gecko to shed?
 What kind of problems can occur?
 You will have an answer to all of these questions in around 3 minutes.
-Simply continue reading.

 Don´t Be Shocked!

 I know from experience that seeing your reptile for the first time shedding can be shocking.
 I remember being very concerned about my reptile´s pale skin even though I knew that reptiles shed.

 When I saw my chameleon Fipsi Carlos with all the dead skin on it I was like “What the hell is going on here?”.